-Liz Brockman is a Partner in Selman Breitman’s Los Angeles office and is a member of the firm’s Toxic Tort/Environmental and Insurance practice groups.
+Liz Brockman is a Partner in the firm’s Los Angeles office and is a member of the firm’s Insurance Coverage practice group.

 Liz counsels and represents insurance companies in connection with coverage claims and litigated disputes in many areas, including environmental pollution arising under a wide variety of policies including CGL, EIL, PLL, and CPL coverages, toxic torts, fidelity, and medical products, many of which include extracontractual claims.
 Liz also assists insurers in working with defense counsel and the insured and its coverage counsel in evaluating exposure to effectively resolve claims for which a defense and/or coverage is being afforded.